OneMain Holdings Inc. (OMF)'s latest performance is not what we had anticipated

 Technical Analysis of OneMain Holdings Inc. (OMF)

-OneMain Holdings Inc. (NYSE: OMF) saw its 5-day average volume 1.25 million, a negative change from its year-to-date volume of 1.3 million.
-As of the previous 9 days, the stock’s Stochastic %D was 27.74%.
-Additionally, its Average True Range was 1.18.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 0.98 million.
+That was inferior than the volume of 1.29 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 72.21%.
+Additionally, its Average True Range was 1.28.

-At the time of writing, stock’s 50-day Moving Average is $38.11, while its 200-day Moving Average is $45.10.
-Nevertheless, the first resistance level for the watch stands at $35.98 in the near term.
-At $36.41, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $37.23.
-If the price goes on to break the first support level at $34.73, it is likely to go to the next support level at $33.91.
-Assuming the price breaks the second support level, the third support level stands at $33.48.
+At the time of writing, stock’s 50-day Moving Average is $38.01, while its 200-day Moving Average is $44.83.
+However, in the short run, OneMain Holdings Inc.’s stock first resistance to watch stands at $36.57.
+Second resistance stands at $37.72.
+The third major resistance level sits at $38.36.
+If the price goes on to break the first support level at $34.78, it is likely to go to the next support level at $34.14.
+Assuming the price breaks the second support level, the third support level stands at $32.99.

 OneMain Holdings Inc. (NYSE: OMF) Key Stats